fpsvogel/learn-ruby/README.md

 ## Rails basics

 Only books and courses are listed below, but be sure to *build stuff* as you learn.
-I myself [started building a large-ish Rails app](https://fpsvogel.com/posts/2021/first-rails-app-plain-reading) right from the beginning, but then I found it more helpful to build a series of small throwaway apps ([1](https://fpsvogel.com/posts/2021/gpt3-ai-story-writer), [2](https://fpsvogel.com/posts/2021/wikipedia-explorer-discover-articles-like-stumbleupon), [3](https://fpsvogel.com/posts/2021/pass-the-story-collaborative-writing-game), [4](https://fpsvogel.com/posts/2022/doctor-lookup-health-provider-search-tool)).
+I myself [started building a large-ish Rails app](https://fpsvogel.com/posts/2021/first-rails-app-plain-reading) at first, but then I found it more helpful to build a series of small throwaway apps ([1](https://fpsvogel.com/posts/2021/gpt3-ai-story-writer), [2](https://fpsvogel.com/posts/2021/wikipedia-explorer-discover-articles-like-stumbleupon), [3](https://fpsvogel.com/posts/2021/pass-the-story-collaborative-writing-game), [4](https://fpsvogel.com/posts/2022/doctor-lookup-health-provider-search-tool)).

 - **Communities:** Here are some places where you can learn with others or ask questions when you get stuck.
   - [The Ruby Learning Center](https://www.rubylearning.dev/)